 - To create a repository, click the Target icon to the right of the Repository Configuration field, and then perform Creating a repository.

-import or export:
+the files to import or export:

 Choices Actions Define a single file or a range of files

-- Select Use a file path to import or export data.
+- Select Use a file path.

 - In the File path field, enter the file location.